 - The back of the lid will never be completely smooth again but I used a fingernail file to help smooth off the rough edges.
 Be careful you don’t cut your fingers when pushing the fingernail file over the sharp metal and when washing it.
 I don’t want you to damage your decorating hand!

 - I debated on covering the lid with a thin piece of cloth or a paper towel.
 A paper towel is my favorite filter, but if the moisture makes the paper towel wet to the point it needs to be replaced more than once during an airbrush session, I will switch it for a thin piece of cloth.

 - Attach the lid to start airbrushing.

 - See, I made an airbrush cleaning pot and I didn’t have to buy one single thing.
-You’ve gotta love that!
+You’ve gotta love that.

 - When you are ready to wash out your gun, stick it in the lid and pull the trigger.
 Add a little water and rinse it out until the gun runs cleanly with no airbrush color coming through.
 I love this new “free” tool and I didn’t have to buy a thing to make it.
 And I don’t have to worry about storing something that is just used on cookies.
 Just wash the jar and place the lid in my airbrush gun box.
-No storing necessary.
+No storing is necessary.

 - If you don’t feel like punching holes in lids don’t worry, I have another way to make this bad boy.
 I must tell you that the lid on the Parmesan Cheese can doesn’t fit as well as I would like so I prefer the Mason Jar lid.
 But if you don’t pick it up by the cute little green lid I think this one will work for you.
 It is snug but I want something tighter because I spill things and drop things.
 But if you are careful, this will work for you.

 Enjoy your airbrush cleaning pot!
 I know I am enjoying mine and you will see it in my videos from time to time!